wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-web-attack-shellshock.rst

 Wazuh is capable of detecting a Shellshock attack by analyzing web server logs collected from a monitored endpoint.
 In addition, the attack can also be identified at a network level by configuring a Suricata integration.

-Check the :ref:`Shellshock attack <learning_wazuh_shellshock>` section of our documentation for further information.
-Additionally, the :ref:`Catch suspicious network traffic <learning_wazuh_suricata>` section provides information on how to configure a Suricata integration.
+Check the :doc:`/learning-wazuh/shellshock` section of our documentation for further information.
+Additionally, the :doc:`integrate-network-ids-suricata` POC  and the :doc:`/learning-wazuh/suricata` section provide information on how to configure a Suricata integration.

 Prerequisites
 -------------